 Based on March contracts for corn and ethanol, producers are losing 28 cents on each gallon of the fuel made, down from 30 cents yesterday, according to data collected by Bloomberg.
 The figures exclude the revenue that can be made from the sale of dried distillers’ grains, a byproduct of ethanol production that can be fed to livestock.

-Aemetis Inc. (AMTX), a U.S. ethanol producer, idled production at its plant in Keyes, California, citing “unprofitable market conditions for corn ethanol,” and will upgrade the operation to also make fuel from sorghum, it said today.
+Aemetis Inc. (AMTX:US), a U.S. ethanol producer, idled production at its plant in Keyes, California, citing “unprofitable market conditions for corn ethanol,” and will upgrade the operation to also make fuel from sorghum, it said today.